ValentinBrclz/sumup-payments/README.md

         "access_token": "....."
     }

-###3.2 (B) Create checkout
+###3.2 (B) Create a checkout
-Checkout is created in a server to server comunication between the Client and the Authorization Server for an amount that can't be altered after its creation.
-The request body should include the following attributes:
+A new checkout is created in a server-to-server communication between your Server and SumUp.
+The amount of the checkout cannot be altered after it's been created.
+The body of the request should include the following parameters:

 **amount**
-> (mandatory) the checkout payable amount
+> (required) The payable amount.

 **currency**
-> (mandatory) the checkout currency.
-Should be the same as the payee's account currency.
-Supported currencies are EUR, GBP, BRL, PLN, CHF, SEK, USD
+> (required) The checkout currency.
+Should be the same as the payee's account currency (based on the registration country).
+Supported currencies include EUR, GBP, BRL, PLN, CHF, SEK, USD.

 **pay\_to\_email**
-> (mandatory) the email of the payee.
-Should be a registered SumUp account that is allowed to receive payments
+> (required) The email of the payee.
+Should correspond to a registered SumUp account that is allowed to receive payments.

 **checkout_reference**
-> (mandatory) the client should use this parameter to pass its own identifier for the checkout that can be used later for reconciliation purposes - match specific checkout
+> (required) The Server should use this parameter to pass its own identifier for the checkout, which can be used later for reconciliation purposes - match specific checkout (?)

 **description**
-> (optional) description of the checkout
+> (optional) A description of the checkout.

 Example: